What Is A Thought Disorder?

 Treatment For Thought Disorders

-The treatment for thought disorders involves treating the underlying condition.
-A person with a thought disorder may be treated with medications and/or therapy depending on what is causing the thought disorder.
-Treatment often involves:
+Since thought disorders are a symptom of another condition, the treatment involves identify and treating the underlying condition.
+A person with a thought disorder may be treated with medications and/or psychotherapy depending on the underlying disorder.
+Treatment may involve:

 - Medications.
 Medications are often used to treat schizophrenia, bipolar disorder, and ADHD.
 These drugs can help improve thought disorder symptoms.
 The type of medication used depends on the disorder.
 Schizophrenia is usually treated with antipsychotic medications like olanzapine (Zyprexa) and aripiprazole (Abilify).
 Bipolar disorder is also sometimes treated with antipsychotic medications, such as Zyprexa and Abilify.
-Doctors also use anti-seizure medications, such as Depakote, to help stabilize mood in bipolar disorder.
+Doctors also sometimes use anti-seizure medications to help stabilize mood in bipolar disorder.
 ADHD medications include Ritalin (methylphenidate) and similar stimulants.

 - Psychotherapy.
 Psychotherapy is also very helpful for the treatment of underlying mental illnesses involved in thought disorders.
 Cognitive behavioral therapy (CBT) can help a person identify untrue thoughts and learn to replace those with more realistic thoughts.
-Psychotherapy is most effective for schizophrenia when combined with other treatments.6
+Psychotherapy is most effective for schizophrenia when combined with other treatments, such as medications and social skills training.

 Why Get Help?

 Thought disorders affect the way a person thinks.
-A thought disorder can make it difficult to function in everyday life.
-Thought disorder symptoms make it hard to hold down a job, sustain fulfilling relationships with others, and express one’s needs.
-If you have a thought disorder, treatment can help you live a healthy, productive life by managing your symptoms.
+A thought disorder can make it difficult for a person to function in everyday life.
+They might have a hard time holding down a job, sustaining relationships with others, and expressing their needs.
+Treatment can help a person with a thought disorder live a healthy, productive life by managing their symptoms.
 The first step in getting help for a thought disorder is to reach out to a therapist trained in this area.

 Are you a family member of a person with a thought disorder?
 Oftentimes, family members are the first to reach out to a therapist.
 Thought disorders affect a person’s perception of reality and so people with thought disorders may not realize that they need help.
 But, family members know otherwise.
 If you suspect that your loved one has a thought disorder, don’t be afraid to reach out to a trained professional for help.
 A therapist can help you identify ways to get your loved one in treatment.